 #2: Braided Rope Dog Tug Toy (Three-Color Design, Zero-Sew Construction)

-The tight braid creates natural texture that cleans teeth while your dog chews, removing plaque buildup you’d otherwise scrub away during grooming.
-No sewing machine needed—just strong hands and basic braiding skills your third-grade self mastered.
-When it gets gross (and it will), toss it in the washing machine with your towels.
-The fleece softens after each wash instead of fraying like cotton rope.
+It’s the tight braid that gives it the texture that cleans your dog’s teeth while she chews and removes the plaque you’ll have to scrub off her teeth while grooming her.
+No sewing machine is needed, just strong hands and braiding skills your third grader mastered.
+And, when it gets gross (it will) put it in with your towels and washing machine.
+The fleece softens up after each wash, instead of fraying like cotton rope.

 📸 Photo credit: Instagram @dfwcraftshows